Hurricane season breaks record for number of named storms

 Globally, as ocean temperatures increase in step with climate change, there has been a clear pattern of increasing tropical storm intensity in recent decades.

-A study published in June found that the proportion of the strongest storms is increasing about eight per cent a decade, on average.
+A study published in June found that the proportion of the strongest storms is increasing about 8 percent a decade, on average.

 Hurricane Eta, which slammed into Central America this month, causing at least 130 deaths, is among the strongest November hurricanes ever recorded.